Zhaohl2017/public/averis/dashboard/frontend/README.md

 # A dashboard project created with React

-A dashboard project created using ReactJS, Typescript with REST API.
+A dashboard project created using ReactJS & Typescript by calling REST APIs in backend.

-## Available Scripts
+## Scripts

 In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:8081) to view it in the browser.
+Open [http://localhost:8081](http://localhost:8081) to view it in the browser.

 ### `npm run build`